INP-PM/FEDM/README.md

 python3 -m pip install --user .
 ```

 The directory `Examples` contains the code for the three case studies described in [ADD REFERENCE].
-One can execute each example by running the following command in the corresponding directory:
+One can execute each example by running the following command in the corresponding directory (you may need to use `sudo`):

 ```bash
 python3 fedm-name_of_example.py